 Equally disappointing: I never got to see him live.
 And I’m pretty sure I never will, since he’s in his 70s now and confined to a motorized chair after a stroke a few years back.
 But at least there’s good news on that front: I just came across a recently uploaded 1979 appearance from the German TV series Musik Laden.
 It’s a full hour-long set from the Fearless tour, featuring many of the musicians who played on the album, plus Bob Kulick on guitar (at least I think it’s Kulick; there are no musician credits).
 The performance is solid and energized, and includes most of his hits and highlights.
 The audience, however, seems bewildered by Curry and his antics, practically ignoring him at times.
 Then again, why should they be different from the rest of the world?

 Anyway, bottom line: If you only know Tim Curry from his Rocky Horror days, do yourself a favour and check out the gig below.
-Or take a spin through Fearless (below) and enjoy a lost gem from the ’70s.
+(UPDATE: The original uncut video was taken down, but the performance of I Do The Rock is still around.)
+Or take a spin through Fearless (below that) and enjoy a lost gem from the ’70s.
 Hey, there’s more than one way to do the time warp.

 And it goes like this …